OneOfTheInfiniteMonkeys/MTDL/README.md

 Suggested - <a href="https://www.adafruit.com/product/4807" target="_blank">Acrylic + Hardware Kit for Adafruit MagTag<a>

 ## Discussion
 Design of the MagTag means that when the unit is powered from the USB port the on board voltage regulator and ESP32-S2 cause the units PCB to be heated.
 To approximately 32 C with a room ambient of 22 C under typical continuous use conditions with <a href="https://codewith.mu/" target="_blank">Mu editor</a> (even with <a href="https://docs.circuitpython.org/en/latest/shared-bindings/alarm/index.html" target="_blank">sleep modes</a>).
-This heating effect (see image below) causes a measurement error and unless the PCB temperature is desired, powering from the USB port typically prevents ambient temperature sensing due to the typical heat soak from the ESP32-S2 and voltage regulators and particularly so when charging a battery as is shown here.
+This heating effect (see image below) causes a measurement error and unless the PCB temperature is desired, powering from the USB port typically prevents ambient temperature sensing due to the typical heat soak from the ESP32-S2 and voltage regulators and particularly so when charging a battery as is shown in the thermal image here.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">